marcobalestra/jscms/README.md

 only authenticated, only minimal (e.g.: list files name in data directory matching some pattern).

-It’s done through few script lines (sh or vanilla perl), parameters are accurately “sanitized” and the script can’t act (read or write) outside jscms directory.
+It’s done through few script lines (sh or vanilla perl), parameters are accurately “sanitized” and the scripts can’t act (read or write) outside jscms directory.<br />
+The use of such scripts (again: small and only authenticated) could be avoided, too bad there is some issue in Apache2 WebDAV and PROPFIND method (returning a 403).

 Virtual site configuration will look like this: